input-output-hk/peras-design/docs/reports/tech-report-1.md

 There remain a number of open questions that could be investigated in future work increments.

 - Peras features, both benefits and shortcomings, need to be aligned with business cases and overall strategy for scaling Cardano.
-This implies more research is needed in two directions:
+This implies that more research is needed in two directions:
-	- From a product and user perspective, to evaluate the actual value that Peras delivers and possible countermeasures to its drawbacks (e.g. risk of cool-down could be covered by an _options_ or _insurance premium_ mechanism),
+    - From a product and user perspective, to evaluate the actual value that Peras delivers and possible countermeasures to its drawbacks (e.g. risk of cool-down that could be covered by an _options_ or _insurance premium_ mechanism),
-    - From a technical perspective, to explore the parameters space and find the best combinations.
+    - From a technical perspective, to explore the parameters space and find the optimal combination of parameters.
 - There are a number of components about which we have some ideas but no concrete figures or design:
-    - Certificates structure and capabilities,
+    - Certificate structure and capabilities,
-    - Votes and certificates CPU requirements and their possible impact on the node,
+    - Vote and certificate CPU requirements and their possible impact on the node,
     - Optimal committee size,
 - The protocol leaves room for a wide choice of options to design an implementation that should be considered and filtered,
 - There is a need for more theoretical research on ways to make cool-down less impactful.